RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 Did they "agree to agree" only after some uncertain event?
 For example, "Yes, we agreed to make this deal, but only if Spielberg directs and Daniel Craig plays the hero."
 Is this a deal?
-Or just a deal to make a deal IF---?
+Or just a deal to make a deal *if*---?

 Rarely the dispute ends in litigation.
 If it actually goes to trial,